viamrobotics/docs/docs/tutorials/custom-base-dog.md

 Go to the robot page (on the Viam app) for your robot dog that you set up when installing viam-server on the Pi.

 In the banner towards the top of the page, the IP address of the robot dog Pi is displayed under **ips**.
-Copy this number (usually a string of four numbers separated by periods) into the `dog_test.py` file in place of `PASTE DOG IP ADDRESS HERE`.
+Copy the IP into the `dog_test.py` file in place of `PASTE DOG IP ADDRESS HERE`.
 Save the file.

 ### Test the connection

-Place the robot dog on a flat, open surface where it has room to take a few steps without, say, falling off a desk.
+Place the robot dog on a flat, open surface where it has room to take a few steps.

 Now you are ready to run the connection test file.

-You'll be working in two terminal windows on your development machine: one for the robot dog Pi and one for the development machine.
+Open two terminal windows on your development machine: one for the robot dog Pi and one for the development machine.

 In one terminal, SSH into the Pi using the username and hostname you set up when imaging the Pi, for example: